Extending and Applying Automated HERMES Software Publication Workflows: Preliminary evaluation

 Another pointer to the need for improved error logging (see also \autoref{subsec:workshop}) is insufficient feedback when supplying a wrong authentication token for the target publication platform.
 During the experiment, we failed to change the token in the workflow configuration when we switched from Zenodo Sandbox to Zenodo proper as the target publication platform.

-We partially conclude that while the results of this dogfooding experiment yield positive answers for Q1 and Q2, its more complex application case yields issues to answer Q2.1.
-Specifically, it provides further evidence for the need for better error logging and feedback, and points to issues when configuring HERMES workflows that include the optional curation step.
+We partially conclude that while the results of this dogfooding experiment yield positive answers for \qref{rq-concept-implementation}, its more complex application case contributes to an answer for \qref{rq-improvement}.
+Specifically, it provides further evidence for the need for better error logging and feedback (see~\href{issue1}{\textit{Issue~\ref{issue1}}} above), and points to issues when configuring HERMES workflows that include the optional curation phase.
 While this may not be the default use case, the existing issues need to be solved to provide full support in \texttt{hermes}.
 An alternative process and tooling for software metadata curation is currently investigated in the project Software~CaRD, which is conducted with participation from the HERMES team.

-\subsection{Case study: developing a harvester for \texttt{pyproject.toml}}
+\subsection{Case study 3: developing a harvester for \texttt{pyproject.toml}}

-To explore potential answers to Q3 and Q3.1, we conducted another informal case study involving the development of a new HERMES plugin by a less experienced Python developer.
+To explore potential answers to \qref{rq-extensibility}, we conducted another informal case study involving the development of a new HERMES plugin by a less experienced Python developer.

-In July 2024, a student intern (MF) joined the Institute of Software Technology of the German Aerospace Center for three weeks.
+In July 2024, a student intern (author Fritzsche) joined the Institute of Software Technology of the German Aerospace Center for three weeks.
 With his consent, he was tasked to develop a \texttt{hermes} plugin that harvested metadata from Python \texttt{pyproject.toml} manifest files\footnote{See PEP 621 (\href{https://peps.python.org/pep-0621/}{https://peps.python.org/pep-0621/}).}.